iai-callgrind/iai-callgrind/benchmark-tests/README.md

 $BENCH_NAME`.
 But, to be able to intercept and validate the output (and others) of the `cargo bench` run of a benchmark test there is a wrapper around `cargo bench` in `benchmark-test/src/bench.rs` with which the benchmarks tests should be run.
-For example you can use `just full-bench-test $BENCH_NAME`.
+For example, you can use `just full-bench-test $BENCH_NAME`.

 ## Developer Notes